maxbaykowski/csdr_server/README.md

 `csdr_server` is a network RTL-SDR server written in Python.
-It reads IQ data from an RTL-SDR dongle with `pyrtlsdr`, uses `csdr` for shifting and decimation, and serves IQ streams to one or more clients over TCP.
+It reads IQ data from an RTL-SDR dongle with `pyrtlsdr`, uses `csdr` for shifting and decimation, and serves IQ or audio streams to one or more clients over TCP.

-The main goal is to be boring and reliable:

-- multiple clients can connect at the same time
-- each client can request its own frequency and sample rate within the captured bandwidth
-- the server can retune and apply several radio settings live without a restart
-- if the dongle disappears and comes back, the server will try to recover

 ## What Users Will Care About